zeinexhub/html-A2Z/README.md

 - iframe

 > An `iframe` (Inline Frame) is an HTML element that allows you to embed another HTML document within the current HTML page.
 It essentially creates a window within your webpage where you can display content from a different source, such as another website, a video, or even another HTML file on your own server.

+### Forms

+---

+- Labels and Inputs

+> Labels and inputs are fundamental building blocks for creating forms in HTML.
+Labels provide descriptive text that tells users what information is expected in a corresponding input field.
+Input elements, on the other hand, are the interactive controls where users can enter data, such as text, numbers, dates, or make selections from options.
+They work together to create a user-friendly and accessible form experience.

+- File Uploads

+> File uploads allow users to send files from their computer to a web server.
+This is typically achieved through an HTML form that includes an `<input>` element with the type attribute set to "file".
+When the form is submitted, the selected file(s) are sent to the server for processing and storage.

+- Form Validation

+> Form validation is the process of checking if the information a user provides in a form is correct and complete before it's submitted.
+This ensures that the data received is accurate and meets the required format, preventing errors and improving data quality.
+It can involve checking for things like required fields, correct email addresses, valid date formats, and acceptable password strength.

+- Form Constraints

+> HTML form constraints are rules you set on form fields to control what kind of data users can enter.
+These constraints help ensure that the information submitted is valid and meets your requirements.
+For example, you can specify that a field is required, set a minimum or maximum length for text, or restrict the input to a specific data type like a number or email address.
+These limitations are defined using HTML attributes directly within the form elements.

+### Semantic Markup

+---

+> Semantic markup uses HTML tags to convey the meaning and structure of content, rather than just its appearance.
+This approach makes web pages more accessible to both humans and machines by providing context about the different parts of the content, such as headings, paragraphs, articles, and navigation menus.
+By using semantic elements, developers create more organized and understandable code, which improves search engine optimization and overall website usability.

+- Abbreviation Element

+> The `<abbr>` tag in HTML represents an abbreviation or acronym.
+It's useful for providing a full description of the abbreviated term when the user hovers over it, improving accessibility and clarity.
+The title attribute is used to specify the expanded form of the abbreviation.